Manello/hla_mod_XenThug/README.md

   - Via this input:         RunScriptCode
   - With a parameter:       SendToConsole("script_reload_code initGamemode")
   - Delay:                  0
-  - Fire once only:         Yes
+  - Fire only once:         Yes

 1. Let's setup the next trigger.
 This trigger should include your WHOLE map, every bit where the player might be in.
 2. Make sure its class is *trigger_multiple* and set its Name to *UpdateTrigger*.